davidtavarez/pinky/README.md

 Uploading a webshell is almost always the next step after exploiting a web vulnerability, but services like Cloudflare and the new generation of firewalls do a really good job preventing attackers to run commands in the target via HTTP or HTTPS.
-Web filtering for content and whitelist applications policy can be easily exploited with a minimum effort and **pinky is a PoC** of that.
+On the other hand, text content filtering and whitelisting applications policies can be easily exploited with a minimum effort and **pinky is a PoC** of that.

-### How pinky is different?
+### How is pinky different?

-First, **pinky** tries to find which function is enabled to run system commands; after finding which php function is the best, **all communication is encrypted**, so even the Firewall is enabled to check the traffic it won't be able to know whether the activity is malicious or not.
+First, **pinky** tries to find which function is enabled to run system commands; after finding which php function is the best, **all communication is encrypted**, so even if the Firewall is enabled to read the traffic, it won't be able to determine whether the activity is malicious or not.
 Also, **pinky is able to communicate through any kind of proxy**.
-In addition of this, we need to send a Basic Authentication (completely, I know) to avoid others to communicate with the agent.
+In addition to this, we need to send a Basic Authentication (completely insecure, I know!) to avoid others to communicate with the pinky's agent.

 ### Installation.